 The Dhamma Sekhiya Course

-The course provides a complete introduction to Buddhist teachings and practices, including meditation, Puja, and morality.
-The teaching is grounded in the basic teachings of the Nikayas/Agamas, but with an emphasis on the Bodhisattva ideal as exemplified by Dr. Ambedkar.
+This course provides an introduction to the most basic Buddhist teachings.
+It also gives students a thorough introduction in the anapanasati (Mindfulness of Breathing) metta bhavana (Cultivation of Universal Loving Kindness) meditations, as well as devotional practices or Puja.
+The approach is grounded in the basic teachings of the Nikayas/Agamas, but with an emphasis on the Bodhisattva ideal as exemplified by Dr. Ambedkar.
 Through the course students will learn how to conduct basic Buddhist ceremonies and teach basic Dhamma.

 Students study the major writings and thought of Dr. Babasaheb Ambedkar on Buddhism and the social history of India.
-This includes his analysis of caste discrimination and his vision for creating a caste-free society based on liberty, equality and fraternity.
+This includes his analysis of caste discrimination and his vision for creating a caste-free society based on liberty, equality and fraternity as Buddhist values.